Quantum Achievability Proof via Collision Relative Entropy: Introduction

 \subsection{Notation}

-Throughout this paper quantum and classical systems are denoted by uppercase letters $B, X$ etc. We save $X$ to denote classical systems whose alphabet set is denoted by calligraphic letter $\mathcal X$.
+Throughout this paper we assume that all random variables have finite alphabets and quantum systems have finite dimensions.
+Quantum and classical systems are denoted by uppercase letters $B, X$ etc. We save $X$ to denote classical systems whose alphabet set is denoted by calligraphic letter $\mathcal X$.
 So a density matrix $\rho_X$ over $X$ is determined by its diagonal elements that are indexed by elements $x\in \mathcal X$, i.e., $\rho_X=\sum_{x\in \mathcal X} p_X(x) \ket x\bra x,$ where $p_X$ is a distribution over $\mathcal X$.
 In this paper we consider samples from this distribution whose outcomes are elements of $\mathcal X$.
 However, to distinguish elements $x\in \mathcal X$ with samples drawn from $p_X$ we denote the latter by \emph{mathtt} lowercase $\mathtt x$.
-As a result letting $\rho_{XB}$ to be a density matrix over the joint system $XB$,
+As a result, letting $\rho_{XB}$ to be a density matrix over the joint system $XB$,

 it is important to differentiate between $\rho_x$ and $\rho_{\tx}$; while the former is the state of $B$ when the subsystem $X$ is in the state $x$, the latter is a random density matrix, taking the value of $\rho_x$ when $\tx=x$.
 Needless to say, $\rho_X$ is the marginal density matrix over $X$.